Prep Your Home for Winter Weather

 fresh caulk or sealant needs to be put on your windows

 or replace damaged exterior surfaces.
 Cracked or deteriorated wood on the

 roof or near the foundation may let cold air to seep

 into your home.
-Check with a expert
+Check with a professional

 to help correct any roof problems around your home.